Music Therapy-Inspired Programs for Individuals with Dementia

 For the memory care residents, the goal will be to get them actively singing, tapping and playing along with the music they know from their past.
 The group setting will help them “come out of their shell” – to laugh, perhaps cry, and interact with other residents and the musicians, alleviating the feelings of loneliness or isolation they may be experiencing.
 Family members who attend can witness the joy music brings their loved one, and can learn how to engage with them through music on their own.

-The Arapahoe Philharmonic is sincerely grateful for start-up support for this program from donations received at the South Metro Denver Chamber of Commerce’s The TANK event in April 2018.
+The Arapahoe Philharmonic is sincerely grateful for start-up support for this program from donations received at the South Metro Denver Chamber of Commerce’s 2018 TANK event and a grant from The Lillis Foundation.